Jim Powers: World Championship Wrestling (1996–1998)

 Still managed by Teddy Long, Powers entered 1997 by facing Hugh Morrus on the January 6th episode of Monday Nitro in Monroe, LA, but was defeated.
-Shortly afterward, Loong's stable fractured, with Joe Gomez and Renegade departing.
+Shortly afterward, Long's stable fractured, with Joe Gomez and Renegade departing.
 Teaming with Bobby Walker, Powers faced Gomez and Renegade twice near the start of the year in matches shown on WCW Saturday Night and WCW Pro.
 Both times they were victorious.
 On March 4, 1997, Powers and Walker faced Harlem Heat on WCW Saturday Night, but were unsuccessful.
 On May 3, Powers and Walker face The Armstrong Brothers (Scott Armstrong and Steve Armstrong) on WCW Pro, and again fell in defeat.
 Powers faced Lex Luger, The Barbarian, Curt Hennig, and others in singles competition during the year, but was winless.

-On the January 3, 1998 edition of WCW Worldwide the duo of Powers and Walker made their first appearance together in seven months.
+On the January 3, 1998, edition of WCW Worldwide the duo of Powers and Walker made their first appearance together in seven months.
 Still managed by Teddy Long, they fell to Steve Regal and "Squire" Dave Taylor.
-Later that day, they appeared in the final episode o WCW Main Event, defeating Johnny Swinger and Casey Tompson.
+Later that day, they appeared in the final episode of WCW Main Event, defeating Johnny Swinger and Casey Tompson.
 The stable dissolved.
 Now a singles wrestler, Powers then earned his first individual victory in over a year when he defeated Horshu on the February 17 episode of WCW Saturday Night.
 He later lost to Bill Goldberg, Scott Norton, and Fit Finlay.
 His last appearance came on the August 31 episode of Monday Nitro where he competed against Wrath.
 During his time in WCW he sustained a neck injury which ultimately led to his departure from the company.